 Create a budget

 Find discounts on everything you can.
 And at the same time don't cut corners with quality.
-A bad renovation costs more in the long term.
+A bad renovation could cost more in the long term.

 This information is current as at 17/03/2015.

 BT Financial Group - A Division of Westpac Banking Corporation.
 This document provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 This information does not constitute financial advice.
 It has been prepared without taking account of your objectives, financial situation or needs.
 Because of this, before acting on this information, you should consider its appropriateness having regard to your objectives, financial situation and needs.
 Information in this blog that has been provided by third parties has not been independently verified and BT Financial Group is not in any way responsible for such information.